frans-johansson/ghostwriter-ai/README.md

 This is repeated a set number of times to yield the new text.

 ## Example results
-The final model, trained on Harry Potter and the Goblet of Fire, is availible in this repo as `textnet_base.pth`.
+The final model, trained on Harry Potter and the Goblet of Fire, is available in this repo as `textnet_base.pth`.
 This ended up being capable of producing such striking pieces of writing as the following:

 >"You, mentioning your mother," said Hermione.
 "Nooly!"